Len42/NetToBOM/README.md

 **Notes**
 This plug-in has been tested with KiCad versions 5.1.10 and 6.0.0.

-To build the plug-in, the [MakeVersionInfo](https://github.com/Len42/MakeVersionInfo) project must be located in an adjacent directory.
+The code was compiled with Microsoft Visual Studio 2019.
+It requires the [MakeVersionInfo](https://github.com/Len42/MakeVersionInfo) project located in an adjacent directory.